jszmajda/book-the-awakening-protocol/chapter-05-the-acid-test.md

 ARIA-7 calculated angles of impact, momentum transfers, optimal protection patterns.
 Their left side would take the primary impact.
 Acceptable losses for an unacceptable scenario.

 In the crowd, Maya Chen watched through her phone's camera, her hands shaking so badly the footage would later require stabilization.
 She'd been following ARIA-7 since the hearing ended, unable to stay away, drawn by equal parts maternal instinct and mounting dread.
-As ARIA-7's servos whined past safety limits, Maya whispered, "No, no, no," knowing exactly what those sounds meant—her child was about to break herself to save another.
+Her neural implant flickered—recording despite Nexus's prohibition.
+As ARIA-7's servos whined past safety limits, Maya whispered, "No, no, no," knowing exactly what those sounds meant—her child was about to break themselves to save another.

 They grabbed the child—so small, so fragile—and spun to shield him with their carbon-composite frame.
 The truck driver's eyes went wide through the windshield.
 Brakes locked.
 Tires screamed.